CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server/prerequisites.md

 Certificates, wildcard certificates and manually created self-signed certificates can be used.
 However, the latter are not recommended for production instances.
 Details on how to create a self-signed certificate can be found at {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.Advanced.CreateSelfSignedCertificates" title="Create Self-Signed Certificates" >}}.
 <br />
-It is possible to reuse the certificate used when {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.PerformDebuggerInstallation" title="installing the Debugger" >}}, as long as it is not an auto-generated self-signed certificate; If doing so, you should {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyName" title="Assign a Certificate Friendly Name" >}} and set the `ImportCertificate` parameter to `$false` in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ConfigureCortexGatewayInstallationScript" title="Configure CORTEX Gateway Installation Script" >}} to ensure use of the correct certificate and to prevent it from being overwritten.
+It is possible to reuse the certificate used when {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.DebuggerInstallation" title="installing the Debugger" >}}, as long as it is not an auto-generated self-signed certificate; If doing so, you should {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyNameNew" title="Assign a Certificate Friendly Name" >}} and set the `ImportCertificate` parameter to `$false` in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ConfigureCortexGatewayInstallationScriptNew" title="Configure CORTEX Gateway Installation Script" >}} to ensure use of the correct certificate and to prevent it from being overwritten.
 {{% /alert %}}

 ### Import Root Certificate

 {{% alert title="Note" %}}This step is only required if using a self-signed certificate signed by your own Root Certificate e.g. OpenSSL.
-If this is not the case proceed to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ImportCertificateManually" title="Import Certificate Manually" >}} {{% /alert %}}
+If this is not the case proceed to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ImportCertificateManuallyNew" title="Import Certificate Manually" >}} {{% /alert %}}

 This step must be carried out prior to the installation otherwise the URL validation will fail.
 In order to import the Root Certificate, ensure that the file is in a known location on this server and complete the following steps: